Here are some frequently asked questions about school registration at the International Welcome Centre (IWC):

 Why do students have to provide school report cards or transcripts?

-School report cards or transcripts are very important documents used by school administrators to better understand the student’s educational background and to help them make appropriate decisions regarding programs and courses.
+School report cards or transcripts are very important documents used by school administrators to better understand the student’s educational background and to help them make appropriate decisions regarding programs, courses, and activities.

 Can I register my child if I don’t have all the documents?